-- a reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had:
+- a reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had: - an organised electricity supply.

-- 1. Experienced interruptions to the electricity supply - 5.
-Did not experience interruptions to the electricity supply - 7.
-Not applicable 8.
-Not collected 9.
-Not stated
+- 1. Experienced interruptions to the electricity supply

+- 5. Did not experience interruptions to the electricity supply

+- 7. Not applicable

+- 8. Not collected

+- 9. Not stated